 - New Jersey Medical School

 Issues related to adherence to treatment of drug-sensitive TB in adults will be reviewed here.
 The clinical approach to treatment of TB is discussed in detail separately.
 (See "Treatment of pulmonary tuberculosis in HIV-negative patients" and "Treatment of pulmonary tuberculosis in the HIV-infected patient" and "Diagnosis, treatment, and prevention of drug-resistant tuberculosis" and "Clinical manifestations, diagnosis, and treatment of extensively drug-resistant tuberculosis".)

 CHALLENGES OF ADHERENCE

-Treatment adherence can be particularly challenging in the setting of tuberculosis; the duration of treatment is long (usually six months or longer), combination therapy is required, and side effects may be unpleasant.
+Adherence to tuberculosis treatment can be particularly challenging; the duration of treatment is long (usually six months or longer), combination therapy is required, and side effects may be unpleasant.
 Furthermore, patients often experience rapid improvement in symptoms, which may obfuscate the importance of continuing prolonged treatment with drugs that may be perceived as unnecessary.

 Factors affecting adherence — Successful treatment among patients with TB may be influenced by several factors: